aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 Aspose.Words provides the [StreamFontSource](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.stream_font_source/) class, which allows loading fonts from the stream.
 To use the stream font source, a user needs to create a derived class from **StreamFontSource** and provide an implementation of the [OpenFontDataStream](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.stream_font_source/#af64ded16125328a45fdaee65f193f748) method.
 The **OpenFontDataStream** method could be called several times.
 For the first time, it will be called when Aspose.Words scans the provided font sources to get a list of available fonts.
 Later it may be called if the font is used in the document to parse the font data and to embed the font data to some output formats. **StreamFontSource** may be useful because it allows loading the font data only when it is required, and not to store it in the memory for the [FontSettings](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.font_settings/) lifetime.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-ResourceSteamFontSource-ResourceSteamFontSource.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-ResourceSteamFontSource-ResourceSteamFontSource.cpp" >}}

 **StreamFontSource** is an alternative to [MemoryFontSource](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.memory_font_source/) since it is always possible to load a stream to memory and pass it to **MemoryFontSource**.
 The difference is that the **MemoryFontSource** is stored in the memory all the time, and the **StreamFontSource** is loaded on demand and disposed of right away.
 But it may be loaded several times, as described above.
 In some cases **MemoryFontSource** is preferable, and in others, **StreamFontSource**.